ovitente/quote2ts/README.md

 # quote2ts
-Script than generates logos for teamspeak from list of quotes Edit Add topics
+Script than generates logos for teamspeak from list of quotes.